From a Times of Israel summary of a recent Israeli TV exposé (I can’t read most of the article, because of my filter):

 The paper said Health Ministry officials did not believe the hearings would yield any punishments, as three of the four psychiatrists had previously been investigated after similar claims arose over the past decade.

 Anyway, here’s what I don’t understand.
 Whatever happened to the Arizal’s tikkunim?!
-The Arizal explicitly promised whoever follows his instructions would rid himself of untoward urges!
+The Arizal explicitly promised that whoever follows his instructions would rid himself of untoward urges!

 Koheles 1:9-11: